PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 kkmkmkm

-## Open he App-Owns-Data Starter Kit solution in Visual Studio 2019
+## Open the App-Owns-Data Starter Kit solution in Visual Studio 2019

 In order to run and test the **AppOwnsDataAdmin** project on a developer workstation, you must install the .NET 5 SDK and Visual Studio 2019.